Sedniv: Soviet era

 Soviet administration was established in August 1920 with the formation of Sedniv Village Council.
 During the post-war administrative reform, the town became part of Chernihiv Oblast's Horodnia Raion.

 Sedniv was heavily hit by the Holodomor.
 As the town's inhabitants heavily resisted Soviet collectivization policies, the town was included into the Soviet black boards.
 At least 145 people perished during this period, and the town itself was downgraded into a village.

 2022 Russian invasion of Ukraine

 Russian forces entered Sedniv in early morning hours of February 24, 2022.
 The town was initially used as staging area for further Russian advances in Chernihiv Oblast; according to locals, Russian forces came in three waves.

 Local inhabitants reported excessive looting and intimidation by Russian forces; according to local culturologists, a number of places of historical and architectural significance were either damaged or outright destroyed.
-Days before Russian army officially pulled back from North Ukraine, local media reported that on-the-ground military units were burning corpses of their fallen in a local starch factory furnaces.
+Days before the Russian army pulled back from north Ukraine, local media reported that on-the-ground military units were burning corpses of their fallen in a local starch factory furnaces.

+Until 26 January 2024, Sedniv was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Sedniv became a rural settlement.